 In essence, the King Air 200, originally dubbed the ‘Super King Air,’ was a response to the demand and need for increased capacity in the King Air 90.
 The result was a twin-engine airplane that went on to dominate the turboprop charter market (it still does to this day).

-The King Air 200 has the ability to hit speeds of 333 mph and can cruise about 1,800 nautical miles.
+Our clients like to charter King Air 200 turboprops because they offer a blend of speed and range.
+They have the ability to hit speeds of 333 mph and can cruise about 1,800 nautical miles.
 Furthermore, this aircraft can take off from runways as short as 2,579 feet.
 This is virtually impossible for most light and midsize jets, which gives it a major advantage when it comes to flight planning.

-Another key benefit of choosing the 200 series for charter flights is its runway versatility.
+Another key reason to charter King Air 200 series aircraft is for their runway versatility.
 It can go pretty much anywhere, anytime, including flying into known icy conditions.
-Additionally, it can land on both paved and unimproved (ie. dirt) airstrips, and it can access airports featuring noise restrictions.
+Additionally, it can land on both paved and unimproved (i.e. dirt) airstrips, and it can access airports featuring noise restrictions.

 While the King Air 200 is considerably slower than its turbofan-powered counterparts, the time savings over a short-hop flight are negligible.
 For example, on a 500-nm flight, the time difference between this aircraft and a jet with the same passenger capacity might be anywhere from 20 to 30 minutes.